libsemigroups/libsemigroups_pybind11/docs/source/presentations/present-helpers.rst

    :raises RuntimeError:
      if ``p`` already has an alphabet of the maximum possible size supported.

+.. py:function:: greedy_reduce_length(p: Presentation) -> None

+   Greedily reduce the length of the presentation using :py:func:`longest_common_subword`.

+   This function repeatedly calls :py:func:`longest_common_subword` and :py:func:`replace_subword` to introduce a new generator and reduce the length of the presentation ``p`` until :py:func:`longest_common_subword` returns the empty word.

+   :param p: the presentation
+   :type p: Presentation

+   :returns: None

+   :raises RuntimeError:
+     if :py:func:`longest_common_subword` or :py:func:`replace_word` does.

 .. py:function:: length(p: Presentation) -> int